ergonames/ergonames-services/README.md

-# ErgoNames Typescript Services
+# ErgoNames Services

-This repository contains the Typescript services utilized for resolving ErgoNames.
+This repository contains the services utilized for resolving ErgoNames.
 The services are divided into three modules: `indexer`, `api`, and `dashboard`.

 ### Modules